VytautasKaz/laravel-crud/README.md

 -   Employees table:

     -   Add new employees.
-    -   Update existing employees (change name, assign/reassign a project).
+    -   Update existing employees (change the name, assign/reassign a project).
     -   Delete employees from the table.

 -   Projects table:

-    -   Add a new project.
+    -   Add new projects.
-    -   Update an existing project (change title).
+    -   Update existing projects (change the title).
     -   Delete projects from the table.

 ## Launch instructions: